aalm/stlinkswim/README.md

-# ST-LINK SWIM interface
+# ST-LINK SWIM interface with USB CDCACM bridge to USART2

 - a basic implementation of the STM8 SWIM protocol running on STM32 (Bluepill or other)
 - On the USB side the code behaves like a ST-LINK v2
 - It is also pin compatible with ST-LINK v2 and the chinese clones
 - With this code you can turn a Bluepill into a SWIM probe for flashing & debugging a STM8.
 - Or you could flash it into a ST-LINK directly, and enjoy the fact that it now runs on open source firmware.
-- The setup has been tested with stm8flash & openocd
+- The setup has been tested with stm8flash & cu(github.com/tobhe/opencu) on a raspberry pi 5 running trixie

 ## Connections
+- TX : PA9
+- RX : PA10
 - RST : PB6
 - SWIM_IN : PB7
 - SWIM_OUT : PB11